biocatiit/website/content/pages/users_howto_sec_saxs_collect.rst

     .. image:: {static}/images/how_tos/akta_run.PNG
         :class: img-rounded

 #.
-If the run button is grayed out, click the 'Open Method Nagivator' button.
+If the run button is grayed out, click the 'Open Method Navigator' button.
     Then double click the sup2005150 method.

     .. image:: {static}/images/how_tos/akta_method_navigator.PNG